Asshole (album): Background

-The album contains a song co-written by Bob Dylan.
-"A lot of Bob Dylan's lyrics just make me take a breath and go, 'Okay, I will never be in that class," Simmons remarked.
-"If you look at the lyrics to one song – The Times They Are a-Changin' or Blowin' in the Wind – that's a lifetime achievement."
+"Waiting for the Morning Light" co-written by Bob Dylan.

 "Black Tongue" was based on an unfinished song of the same name composed by Frank Zappa.
 Simmons licensed a recording of Zappa playing the initial riff and built a new composition around it, with playing by Dweezil Zappa and backup vocals by Dweezil, Ahmet Zappa, Moon Zappa and Frank Zappa's widow, Gail.

 Dave Navarro plays guitar on the Prodigy cover "Firestarter".